Lakritzator/EnableGameStream/README.md

 This small program should patch GeForce Experience to enable GameStream on GT Devices

-The idea is based upon the work of others, I used the manual from p1gl3t, as posted here http://forum.xda-developers.com/showpost.php?p=58240849&postcount=123
+The idea is based upon the work of others, I used the manual from p1gl3t, as posted on [xda-developers here](http://forum.xda-developers.com/showpost.php?p=58240849&postcount=123)
 I really liked the idea of using my laptop (using a NVidia GT 750M) in combination with Moonlight running on an Amazon Fire TV, and I got it working.

 One thing I didn't like about the solution, and that is one needs to install Python and also need to do a lot of manual steps.